 to the east or west, or drop downhill to the south, then retrace your

 steps to the ridge and return to the trailhead via the other end of the

 at Ring Mountain.
 Although the trails get muddy in the rainy season, it's

-find the first wildflowers of the year in late winter, when the grass
+always special to find the first wildflowers of the year in late winter, when the grass

 is short and fresh.
 Serpentine soils host extensive wildflowers in spring.

 Although the preserve lacks foliage trees, toyon and poison oak are pretty